What’s wrong with ‘Measuring Sexual Identity: An Evaluation Report’ (2010) from the Office for National Statistics?

 For more on the 7% myth see:

-Male development requires hormones to suppress female development and further hormones to enhance male development.
+The part of the story often omitted is that male development requires hormones to suppress female development and further hormones to enhance male development.
 This makes female anatomy the platform for male development and so technically the penis is an enlarged clitoris.
-Of course, this sounds provocative because it goes against the ‘received wisdom’ or ‘gender spin’ that gives primacy to the penis.
+It sounds provocative because it goes against the ‘received wisdom’ or ‘gender spin’ – the story that gives primacy to the penis.

 If we compare the female and male genitalia we can see how the embryonic tissue developed down the two routes: